Neena Malhotra: Controversies

-Visa denial for homosexuality

 In 2013, while serving as the joint secretary of the passport and visa division, Malhotra denied a visa for a US diplomatic spouse on the basis of homosexuality.
 Another Indian diplomatic official quoted by the Indian Express said it had been common practice in the past to give visas to a gay couple as a family member.

 Malhotra was transferred by the MEA to the archives and record management division.